Opentrons/opentrons/api/docs/v2/parameters/defining.rst

 Integer Parameters
 ------------------

 Integer parameters either accept a range of numbers or a list of numbers.
-You must specify one or the other; you can't prompt for any integer.
+You must specify one or the other; you can't create an open-ended prompt that accepts any integer.

 To specify a range, include ``minimum`` and ``maximum``.

 .. code-block::

     parameters.add_int(
-        variable_name="sample_count",
+        variable_name="volume",
-        display_name="Sample count",
+        display_name="Aspirate volume",
-        description="How many samples to process.",
+        description="How much to aspirate from each sample.", default=20,
-        default=24,
+        minimum=10,
-        minimum=8,
+        maximum=100,
-        maximum=48
+        unit="µL"
     )

 During run setup, the user can enter any integer value from the minimum up to the maximum.
 Entering a value outside of the range will show an error.
 At that point, they can correct their custom value or restore the default value.